-A. Change in Incurred Losses and Loss Adjustment Expenses
+- A. Change in Incurred Losses and Loss Adjustment Expenses

-Incurred losses and LAE attributable to insured events of prior accident years increased by \$61,152,182 in 2020, which is 1.7% of the total prior year net unpaid losses and LAE of \$3,674,215,778.
-The unfavorable development is primarily due to adjusting and other expense reserves strengthening during the first quarter of 2020.
-This is to account for lower than anticipated productivity in claims due to COVID -19 social distancing and shelter-in-place restrictions, and lower than originally anticipated existing claims inventory.
-In addition, there was more emergence of personal injury protection claims in Florida.

-B. Information about Significant Changes in Methodologies and Assumptions
+Incurred losses and LAE attributable to insured events of prior accident years decreased by \$1,312,025 in 2020 which is 2.0% of the total prior year net unpaid losses and LAE of \$66,940,197.
+The favorable development is primarily due to more salvage and subrogation recoveries than originally anticipated. - B. Information about Significant Changes in Methodologies and Assumptions Not Applicable